 The student must take a comprehensive examination that includes questions from two computer engineering courses (EE 524/CptS 561, EE 586, or EE 587) and an EE or CptS course from the student's course program.
-The student must show proficiency in computer engineering and pass the exam with a minimum grade of 70%.
+The student must show proficiency in computer engineering and pass the exam with a minimum grade of 70%; a grade of Pass on your final exam will result in a grade of Pass in 702; a grade of Fail on your final exam will result in a grade of Fail in 702.
 Students may take the MS comprehensive exam only twice.
 A failure to pass the examination for the second time will result in a recommendation for dismissal from the CptE graduate program.

-2.2.3 MS Electrical Engineering Degree Program: Non-Thesis Option
+2.2.4 MS Electrical Engineering Degree Program: Non-Thesis Option

-Under the non-thesis option, the student is required to take at least 28 credits of graduate-level course work (non P/F and non S/F) plus 4 credits of EE 702.
-Of the 30 credits of course work, at least 18 must be in Electrical Engineering and must satisfy the program requirements as stated in Section 2.1.4.
+Under the non-thesis option, the student is required to take at least 28 credits of graduate-level course work (non P/F and non S/F) plus 4 credits of EE 702 for a total of 32 credits.
+Of the 28 credits of course work, at least 18 must be in Electrical Engineering and must satisfy the program requirements as stated in Section 2.1.4.
 A maximum of 6 credits of EECS 400-level course work approved by the GSC may be included.
 Only one 3-credit Directed Study (EE 595) may be included.
 The student is required to follow the procedures described above for the thesis student and form an advisory committee to assist them in designing a program for this option.
 In particular, the student's advisor must approve the student's course program.
 The student following the course option must take a comprehensive examination in one of the following areas after the completion of the course work.
 The core courses declared by the student on the MS Program of Study must be passed with a B- grade or better.
 Students can take more core courses than the minimum required from the list of core courses.
 But, this policy is applicable for the core courses that the student declares as the core courses in his/her program of study.
 If the students receive a grade below our requirement mentioned above, Dr. Saberi will write an exception memo to the Grad School for the Repeat and the Grad School will go into the system and update the student's transcript with the better grade/ required grade once complete.
 This is again applicable for the declared core courses.